Loki-Astari/ThorsMongo/Documentation/Update.md

 There are two steps:
 1. Create a "Field Access" class: [ThorsMongo_CreateFieldAccess](../src/ThorsMongo/MongoUtil.h#L31-L51)
-    This step is identicial to Filters (and can be "Field Access" class can be reused.
+    This step is identical to Filters (and can be "Field Access" class can be reused.
-2. Delcare a "Update" class: [ThorsMongo_UpdateFromAccess](../src/ThorsMongo/MongoUtil.h#L61-L68)
+2. Declare a "Update" class: [ThorsMongo_UpdateFromAccess](../src/ThorsMongo/MongoUtil.h#L61-L68)

 ### Field Access class:
 ```C++